Operations Structure for 20 to 50 Employee Teams

 • Where is work falling through cracks?
 Dropped handoffs usually mean ownership isn’t clear at the boundary

 • Are managers effective at their current span?
-If a manager’s team doubled in six months, check whether they still have capacity to lead well
+If a manager’s team doubled in six months, check whether they still have the capacity to lead well

 Companies that scale smoothly treat structure as a living system, not a one-time decision.